Easter holiday travel disruption expected on trains, flights and roads

 In previous years, Dover has been the scene of severe delays at the start of the Easter holidays, as coaches converge on the UK’s main ferry port.
 Passport checks for France are conducted at the port before travellers board ferries.

-P&O Ferries, which links Dover with Calais, has introduced a new advance-passenger information system for school groups that “eliminates the need for extensive checks at Dover, ensuring smoother journeys for school coaches as they prepare to sail to France”.
+“We've got a programme in place that we're piloting over this Easter, where school trips can register ahead of time, and that will dramatically improve their process through the border.

+“We think that that's going to have a hugely beneficial effect on school trips from the UK over to Europe.”

-The failure of the European Union to introduce the entry-exit scheme as expected in 2024 means journeys should be smoother, with no need for vehicle occupants to be fingerprinted or photographed.
+The failure of the European Union to introduce the entry-exit scheme as promised in November 2024 means journeys should be smoother, with no need for vehicle occupants to be fingerprinted or photographed.

-The biggest problem faced by motorists could be returning from Dunkirk and Calais to Dover.
+The biggest problem faced by motorists could be returning from Dunkirk and Calais to Dover after Easter.

 Congestion may be triggered by foreign visitors to the UK being unaware that, from 2 April, they will need an Electronic Travel Authorisation (ETA) permit to visit.
 They will be able to apply for one on the spot, but this may increase congestion at UK Border Control, which is carried out at the French ports.